sndnss/PowerShell/Microsoft/ActiveDirectory/LDAP/Get-LDAPComputerObject/README.md

 ### Common Issues

+#### "System.DirectoryServices is not available on this system"
+**Cause:** Missing DirectoryServices assemblies (typically on non-Windows systems or minimal installations)
+**Solutions:**
+- Ensure running on Windows with DirectoryServices components
+- Install Remote Server Administration Tools (RSAT) if missing
+- Verify PowerShell can load System.DirectoryServices assembly

+#### "This computer is not joined to an Active Directory domain"
+**Cause:** Function running on workgroup computer without domain connectivity
+**Solutions:**
+- Join computer to Active Directory domain
+- Use -Domain and -Credential parameters for remote domain access
+- Verify network connectivity to target domain controllers
+- Ensure DNS resolution for target domain

 #### "Cannot contact domain controller"
 **Cause:** Network connectivity or DNS resolution issues
 **Solutions:**
-- Verify domain controller accessibility
+- Verify domain controller accessibility with Test-NetConnection
-- Check DNS configuration
+- Check DNS configuration and domain controller resolution
-- Test with specific domain parameter
+- Test with specific domain parameter and credentials
-- Verify credentials for cross-domain access
+- Verify firewall allows LDAP traffic (ports 389/636)

 #### "Access denied" errors
-**Cause:** Insufficient permissions
+**Cause:** Insufficient permissions or authentication issues
 **Solutions:**
-- Verify domain user account has read access
+- Verify domain user account has read access to computer objects
-- Check for restrictions on computer object access
+- Check for restrictions on computer object access in AD
-- Use appropriate credentials for cross-domain queries
+- Use appropriate credentials for cross-domain queries with -Credential
-- Verify account is not locked or disabled
+- Verify account is not locked, disabled, or password expired
+- Ensure account has "Log on as a service" rights if needed

 #### Performance issues
 **Cause:** Suboptimal batch size or network conditions